indigo-dc/oidc-agent/gitbook/oidc-gen.md

 ```oidc-gen``` using the ```--rt``` option.
 The
 ```--flow=refresh``` option is then implicitly set.

-**Note:** Refresh token are bound to a specific client id.
+**Note:** Refresh tokens are bound to a specific client id.
 The provided refresh token must be issued for the provided client id.

 Obtaining a valid refresh token for the specific client id is out of scope of